-Example 4) You could select to give a high-end name brand gift hat that co-brands your logo with another brand such as Nike’.
-Which brand you choose should be determined by considering the purpose and your recipients.
+Example 4) You could select to give a high-end name brand gift hat that co-brands your logo with another brand such as Callaway or Ahead.
+Which brand you choose should be determined by considering the purpose and your recipients preferences.

 Whatever your objective, you can follow this formula.